Krankile/eikon-wrapper/README.md

 We have tried to address the main pain points we experienced in the making our Master's.
 Our solution involves code that simplifies the dichotomy between the two data functions, handles batching and waiting when getting large amounts of data overnight, and manages common errors.

-## Other Eikon

-- **Finding fields:** Select a small set of tickers and all data items that might interest you.
-Then, run `get_data` without specifying a filename and inspect the resulting data frame to see which data items are valid for this kind of entity.

 ## Overview of Python package

 This tool centers around two main entry points: